bootdotdev/blog/content/python/best-ways-to-learn-python.md

 ## The Best Way to Learn Python For Free

-You can find free/freemium options to learn Python just about anywhere online, but I love Exercism, freeCodeCamp, and Qvault as the best ways to learn Python for free.
+You can find free/freemium options to learn Python just about anywhere online, but I love Exercism, freeCodeCamp, and boot.dev as the best ways to learn Python for free.
 Why?
 Because each offers a unique way of teaching that suits each unique circumstance.

-Qvault offers all its courses and tracks for free.
+Boot.dev offers all its courses and tracks for free.
 These aren’t just any free courses though if you’ll remember these are interactive courses that believe in learning by doing.
 There is a paid-for Pro option that offers extra features, but taking and completing the courses is completely free.
 You can always switch to Pro later on, but the chance to experience the platform first before investing is always a win in my book.

 There are also ways to learn Python for free that are charitable.